walterkatrin/walterkatrin.github.io/_projects/2_project.md

 ---

 ### Goal
-Profiling the host-associated microbiomes of marine organisms (green, red and brown macroalgae, seagrasses, mangroves) and sediment to identify the bacterial taxa that drive host growth and survival.
-Such "key taxa" are directly relevant for biotech applications and cultivation, where defined microbial communities can stabilise yields and improve the success of host organisms in controlled settings.
+Built a wet-lab workflow for 16S rRNA microbiome profiling that scales from environmental samples down to single bacterial colonies.
+16S rRNA sequencing is a standard method in clinical microbiology, used for bacterial identification and microbiome analysis.The same approach was applied here to host-associated microbiomes, identifying the bacterial taxa that drive host growth and survival.

 ### Wet lab
-Bead-based homogenisation followed by DNA extraction with the Zymo Quick-DNA kit, selected for the most time-efficient handling of large sample numbers.
-16S amplification (PCR) and barcoding flowed directly into the Oxford Nanopore library preparation.
+Bead-based homogenisation followed by DNA extraction with the Zymo Quick-DNA kit, selected for time-efficient handling of large sample numbers.
+16S amplification (PCR) and barcoding fed directly into Oxford Nanopore library preparation.
 In parallel, swab samples from selected hosts were used to isolate single bacterial colonies, which were amplified directly from picked colonies and sequenced by Sanger to confirm specific taxa at high resolution.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">